-- Go to a video of the artist that you like.
+- Go to a video of the artist you like.

 - Under the video player, click or tap SUBSCRIBE .

-Once you have subscribed, any new videos published by the artist will appear in your Subscriptions feed.
+Once you subscribe, any new videos published by the artist will show up in your Subscriptions feed.
 Learn about subscribing to channels.
 You can also subscribe to artists on channel pages.

 An artist can have more than one type of channel on YouTube:

 - A channel the artist manages themselves.

 - A partner-provided channel, which is managed by a YouTube Music distribution partner (like a record label).

 - A topic channel, which YouTube auto-generates.
 These channels are titled “Artist Name - Topic” and say “auto-generated by YouTube” in the channel’s About section.
 Learn about auto-generated topic channels for artists below.

 - An Official Artist Channel , a collection of an artist’s music and videos from across all their different YouTube channels.
 You can find an artist's Official Artist Channel (OAC) by searching for the artist on YouTube.
 You can also find their OAC by watching an artist's official music video.
 Learn about Official Artist Channels.